rachmorse/superagers/README.md

     - The scripts used in DWI preprocessing are available in another [repository](https://github.com/rachmorse/dwi_preprocessing) and the multishell mutitissue constrained spherical deconvolution for calculated white matter tracts scripts are not publically available.

 ### structural_functional_coupling
 - **Purpose:** These scripts run prepare and calculate the structural functional coupling (SFC) metrics.
-To calculate SFC, we use the Pearson correlation coefficient between the row for a given ROI in the structural connectome and the corresponding row in the functional connectome.
-We exclude self-connections and any connections where either the structural or functional connectivity values equal zero (method from this [paper](https://doi.org/10.1038/s41467-023-41686-9)).
+To calculate SFC, we use the Pearson's correlation coefficient between the row for a given ROI in the structural connectome and the corresponding row in the functional connectome.
+We exclude self-connections and any connections where either the structural or functional connectivity value equaled zero (method from this [paper](https://doi.org/10.1038/s41467-023-41686-9)).

 - **Scripts:**
     - `01_convert_to_individual_matrix.py`: Converts the functional and structural connectivity data from a shared CSV with all participants into individual 214x214 matrices.